MimsySith/Mimsy-portfolio/README.md

 I also had to carefully look at several websites about accessibility.
 This meant I made several changes, including but not limited to adding plenty of heading tags, adding a main tag to each page, and making the navbar light up when activated by the tab key as well as the mouse.

 I am also finding the design part of creating a website a bit of a mystery.
 I have started researching UX and UI design as a result.
 Hopefully my design skills will improve in time.

+I have noticed I have a tendency towards messy code formatting.
+I'll have to watch that, as it makes the code harder for me to read, and therefore harder to debug, not to mention hard for anyone else to read.